 Individually, the songs on the album were not exactly bad songs, but they lived more in the past than point a way into the future.

-‘’Whatever the outcome of the album is now, was what I think they set out for it to be, the big loser here is TJoe, who made sure they got everything they wanted, the boys said they wanted a certain sum of money, he gave them.
+‘’Whatever the outcome of the album is now, was what I think they set out for it to be, the big loser here is TJoe, who made sure they got everything they wanted, the boys said they wanted a certain sum of money, he gave them, says Obinna Agwu, renowned artist manager, who worked on the project as a consultant for TJoe Records at the time.

 But there had to be a certain type of chemistry and commitment from the guys towards this project, but it wasn’t there.

-'’It was just another windfall of free money for them… The Boiz did not even make themselves available for the major press conference at Oceanview to announce the album,’’ says Obinna Agwu, renowned artist manager, who was a consultant for TJoe Records at the time.
+'’It was just another windfall of free money for them… The Boiz did not even make themselves available for the major press conference at Oceanview to announce the album,’’ he concluded.

-In 2017, Blackface was a guest on pop culture Podcast, LooseTalk, where he stated his own perspective on events that happened during the reunion;
+In 2017, Blackface was a guest on pop culture Podcast, LooseTalk, where he narrated his own perspective on events that happened during the reunion;

 ''On the Plan B album, Plan B was just because of the fact that there was money on the table...
 That would have been great if everybody had the mindset of togetherness, of teamwork.